AdaCore/spark2014/docs/guidance/main.rst

       package body Pack_To_Analyze with SPARK_Mode => On is ...
    end Pack_To_Exclude;

-When the violation occurs in the package spec, there are three possibities:
+When the violation occurs in the package spec, there are three possibilities:
 First, the violation can occur inside the declaration of a subprogram or package in the package spec.
 In that case, you can exclude just that subprogram or package from analysis by excluding both its spec and the corresponding body